HadirouTamdamba/Fraud-Detection-in-Financial-Transactions-EU/README.md

 A Flask API is created to detect fraud in real-time.

 ## Conclusion
 The **Random Forest** model achieved the best performance with a ROC AUC of 0.99.
+This project demonstrates how AI can help prevent financial fraud.